“Success is a lousy teacher. It seduces smart people into thinking they can’t lose.” -Bill Gates

 The facts for this occurrence are simple (but ignored by 99% of dentists who refuse to change!)

-- patients spending less money than ever (hoarding cash due to economic uncertainty, looming economic policies, employment uncertainty, and a new unproven president)
+- Patients spending less money than ever (hoarding cash due to economic uncertainty, looming economic policies, employment uncertainty, and polarizing political environment)

 - LARGE private mega practices buying up everything in sight, including market share.